First day? Welcome!

 you might also like…

-So, you just received your SAT or ACT scores and you're not sure whether you should crack open that '72 sparkling cider or immediately register for the next test date.
+So, you just received your SAT or ACT scores and you're not sure whether you should celebrate or immediately register for the next test date.

 Well, it all depends on the colleges you are considering.
 A 23 on the ACT or a 1800 on the SAT may be above average at one university but below average at another.
 The higher your score, the more options are open to you.